Aeroraven/Road-Lane-Detection-Archive/README.md

 ## Road Lane Detection
 This is the public repository for Comprehensive Design (Machine Intelligence/Digital Media), Software Engineering School, Tongji University.

-Several files are not uploaded to this public repo, including trained models. **So the software cannot be launched or cannot function normally**
+Several files are not uploaded to this public repo, including trained models, model implementations. **So the software IN THIS REPO cannot be launched or cannot function normally**